VishwaAricent/hello-world/README.md

 Star Date 2350455.6
 Captain's Log, Scientific
 We have encountered a mysterious phenomena that seems to be dark energy.
 I have asked my Science Team to continously monitor the phenomena.
-In the mean while, our Engineering team has launched a probe to study the effect of unknowinu particles on dark energy.
+In the mean while, our Engineering team has launched a probe to study the effect of unknowino particles on dark energy.

 Vishy Out